 Roast sprouts for a fuller flavour

-Assistant food editor, Cassie Best, will be roasting her sprouts this year. ''Roasted sprouts are all the rage in America.
+Senior food editor, Cassie Best, will be roasting her sprouts this year. ''Roasted sprouts are all the rage in America.
 Try roasting them in a little oil with some crumbled chestnuts, snipped rashers of streaky bacon and a few sage leaves.
 The flavour is really intensified by roasting and you won't loose any of the nutrients in the cooking water.''

 Best flavour combinations for Brussels sprouts